Escape with Your Self: Sound and Expressive Bidirectional Typing with Avoidance for Reachability Types: : Bidirectional Typing with Qualifier Inference and Avoidance

 \subsection{Bidirectional Typing}

-We present the typing rules for \algolang in \Cref{fig:bidir}, bidirectionalized from \Cref{fig:typing} using recipes from \citet{DBLP:journals/csur/DunfieldK21}.
-The inference mode~($\Rightarrow$) checks a term and infers its type and qualifier.
-For qualifier inference, the checking mode~($\Leftarrow^\Rightarrow$) features simultaneous input and output \cite{DBLP:conf/pldi/PolikarpovaKS16}, checking the type while inferring a qualifier.
-The full checking mode~($\Leftarrow$) checks both type and qualifier.
-All three modes synthesize filters $\flt$ and produce output contexts to propagate partially inferred function qualifiers.
+We present typing rules for \algolang in \Cref{fig:bidir}, bidirectionalized \cite{DBLP:journals/csur/DunfieldK21} from \Cref{fig:typing}.
+It involves inferring~($\synth$) both type and qualifier, checking the type while inferring a qualifier~($\ty[\synth]{\chek}$), and checking~($\chek$) both type and qualifier.
+As described in \Cref{sec2:inferqual}, all three modes synthesize filters~$\flt$ and produce output contexts to propagate partially inferred qualifiers.
 Mode switching is handled by ascription \rulename{tianno} and subsumption \rulename{tcsub} \rulename{tqsub}.